Blady-Com/gnoga/docs/user_guide.md

 bin/gnogaboard
 ```

 While this example works, there is an issue.
-In Gnoga and in particular in Mutli Connect applications, two things must always be considered:
+In Gnoga and in particular in Multi-Connect applications, two things must always be considered:

 1. Concurrency
 2. Exceptions

 Given that:

-While highly unlikely, it is possible that our Users vector is accessed concurrently, something that that standard Ada collections are not designed to handle.
-If this was to be a production application, Users should be protected.
+While highly unlikely, it is possible for our Users vector to be accessed concurrently, something that that standard Ada containers are not designed to handle.
+If this were a production application, Users should be protected.

-While again highly unlikely given our application, it is possible that a view is destroyed during the On_Change event.
+While again highly unlikely given our application, it is possible for a view to be destroyed during the On_Change event.
 This could result in trying to call User_View.Draw on an already deallocated object.
-Therefore it would be a good idea to capture exceptions in the On_Change event at the very least or as part of protecting the Users collection a means is included to insure that validity of the User_View before calling draw.
+Therefore, it would be a good idea to capture exceptions in the On_Change event at the very least, or as part of protecting the Users vector a means be included to insure the validity of the User_View before calling Draw.

-Gnoga will handle most exceptional situations not handled in your code, but creating a solid Multi Connect application should include considerations for the above in all designs.
+Gnoga will handle most exceptional situations not handled in your code, but creating a solid Multi-Connect application should include considerations for the above in all designs.

 Improving on our example is left as an exercise to the reader.